Juan Boria: Early years

 Juan Boria Romero was born on February 17, 1906, in Dorado, Puerto Rico to Juan Boria Nevárez, a sugar factory engineer, and Anselma Romero Sempri, a housewife.
 He was of predominant African ancestry and of partial Italian ancestry through his mother.
 He took his elementary studies in Dorado.
 After that, he followed studies in the nearby town of Toa Baja.
 During weekends, he worked as a mason and carpenter to pay for his studies.
-He finished his studies in Santurce in 1923.
+He finished his studies at Central High School in Santurce in 1923.

 At this time, his family moved to the town of Cataño and he started studies in the University of Puerto Rico in Río Piedras.
 He received his bachelor's degree as a teacher of industrial arts, drawing, and carpentry.
 After several years working in several places, he started working as a teacher in 1937 at a school in San Germán.
 From there, he was transferred to another school in Canóvanas.

+In 1941, Juan Boria married Emérita Rodríguez with whom he had a daughter named: Zayda.
+From his first marriage, he already had a daughter named: Cruz Amanda.